-Dunn, J., J. Harper, and G. Greaser (2000).
-A gricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Part-time Growers.
-University Park, Pa.: The Pennsylvania State University.
+Dunn, J., J. Harper, and L. Kime.
+Agricultural Alternatives: Fruit and Vegetable Marketing for Small-scale and Parttime Growers.
+University Park: Penn State Extension, 2009.

-Lamont, W. J., J. K. Harper, A. R. Jarrett, M. D. Orzolek, R. M. Crassweller, K. Demchak, and G. L. Greaser (2001).
+Lamont, W. J., J. K. Harper, A. R. Jarrett, M. D. Orzolek, R. M. Crassweller, K. Demchak, and G. L. Greaser.
 Agricultural Alternatives: Irrigation for Fruit and Vegetable Production.
-University Park, Pa.: The Pennsylvania State University.
+University Park: Penn State Extension, 2001.

-Lamont, W. J., M. D. Orzolek, J. K. Harper, A. R. Jarrett, and G. L. Greaser (2002).
+Lamont, W. J., M. D. Orzolek, J. K. Harper, L. F. Kime, and A. R. Jarrett.
 Agricultural Alternatives: Drip Irrigation for Vegetable Production.
-University Park, Pa.: The Pennsylvania State University.
+University Park: Penn State Extension, 2012.

 American Pomological Society

 1138 Rock Rest Road